Information About New York’s Asian Rhinoplasty Specialist, Dr. Andrew Jacono.

 Beyond these unique ethnic characteristics are gender differences; men and women have different standards for nasal appearance.
 Women generally desire a softer, slightly upturned nasal tip.
 Men, on the other hand, prefer a straighter, more projected nasal tip.

 Dr. Jacono understands these unique characteristics and keeps them in mind during each patient’s surgery.
 He also understands that his Asian patients want to keep their ethnicity intact.
 To deliver ideal results, he uses digital morphing technology to match patients’ expectations.

 What Are the Benefits of an Asian Rhinoplasty Procedure?

 There are many benefits of Asian rhinoplasty.
 Patients who undergo nose surgery are often happier with their appearance, which creates a stronger sense of self-esteem.
 Rhinoplasty also fixes functional issues, like impaired breathing.

 Asian rhinoplasty focuses on a number of anatomical structures, including:

 The Nasal Tip

-One issue that a lot of Dr. Jacono’s Asian patients come to see him about is tip refinement.
-For Asian patients, their nasal tip is much broader and rounded.
-The nasal tip cartilages of an Asian patient are weaker and the nasal tip skin is thick.
-As a result Dr. Jacono often needs to use cartilage grafting to refine the tip area and support it using cartilage from inside the nose (the nasal septal cartilage.)
+Many of Dr. Jacono’s Asian patients seek tip refinement.
+This is because their nasal tip is broader and more rounded.
+The nasal tip cartilages also tend to be weaker and the tip skin thicker.
+Dr. Jacono must often perform cartilage grafting to refine and support the tip area.
+He uses cartilage from within the nose.

 Nasal Base Width